Dashcon2Romania/dashcon2romania.github.io/rules/dragshowrules.md

 - <a href="#geninfo">General Information</a>
 - <a href="#req">Requirements for sign-up</a>
-- <a href="#rules">AMV Showcase Rules</a>
+- <a href="#rules">Drag Show Rules</a>

 ---
 <div id="geninfo">
 <h3>General Information</h3>
 </div>

-- Spots will be filled on a first come, first served basis.
+- There will be 15 spots.
+Spots will be filled on a first come, first _serve_ basis.

-- The form will close either on the 14th of November or once we reach the time limit (1 hour).
+- You must own a DashCon 2: Romania ticket to participate.

-- Your video has to have a duration of minimum 30 seconds and maximum 3 minutes (180 seconds).
+- Performances cannot exceed 3 minutes (180 seconds).

-- Each person can have a maximum of 3 entries.

-- Our screen ratio will be 12:6 unless we have any changes.
-We recommend using a horizontal (landscape) layout, otherwise, your video might not display well.

-- Animations are allowed too!
+- Participation is open for ages 18 and up.

+- Performances must be catered to a PG-13 audience.

 ---
 <div id="req">